LinusBotTips/compass-notification/README.md

 ```
 You will be prompted to login to your Compass account with your username & password.
 It will then show you your `COOKIE` value and `USER_ID` value.

+Now, rename `example.env` to `.env`.

+## Running the Script
+Once you have finished setting up the `.env` file, you can start the script.
+Simply run `python3 main.py` to start the script.
+It will text you your Compass timetable for the current day.
+If there are no classes today, it will not send you a text message.
+However, if there are classes, it will send you a text message and log the SMS's ID in the terminal.

+## Scheduling the Script
-Theres a couple ways you can make it send every 24h.
+Theres a couple ways you can make it send every 24 hours.
 You can either use a [Cronjob](https://ostechnix.com/a-beginners-guide-to-cron-jobs/) or yoink an idea from [StackOverFlow](https://stackoverflow.com/questions/15088037/python-script-to-do-something-at-the-same-time-every-day).

-## Contributors
+### Contributors
 <a href="https://github.com/LinusBotTips/compass-notification/graphs/contributors">
 	<img src="https://contrib.rocks/image?repo=LinusBotTips/compass-notification" />
 </a>